ngd-robhough/tf_template/README.md

 # Terraform Starter Template

 Basic starter layout for Terraform projects with a workspace-first workflow.
+Includes terraform fmt, validate, trivy and tflint pre-commit hooks.
+These are items that should not be after-thoughts, but "standard" for every project.

 ## Goals